FB: All-Time Preseason No. 1s

 RELATED: Preseason Teams No. 1-15 | Preseason Teams No. 16-30 | Preseason Teams No. 31-50

-Coach Bruce Rollinson’s team at Mater Dei of Santa Ana is the first Orange County team to earn the state’s top billing since 2005.
+Coach Bruce Rollinson’s team at Mater Dei of Santa Ana for 2017 was the first Orange County team to earn the state’s top billing since 2005.
 That’s when Mission Viejo had enough returning talent off its fabulous 2004 team to start off at No. 1.
 It stayed there until it lost against Hart of Newhall on a rainy evening on the road in the CIF Southern Section D2 semifinals.

 Mission Viejo’s head coach Bob Johnson.
 Photo: Mark Tennis.